Kingxukai/linux/Documentation/arch/s390/s390dbf.rst

 Debugfs Interface
 -----------------
-Views to the debug logs can be investigated through reading the corresponding
+Views to the woke debug logs can be investigated through reading the woke corresponding
 debugfs-files:

 Example::